Back to California

 Forestry: Beneficial Fire Capacity Program

-This law establishes a new program within the Department of Forestry and Fire Protection that provides training, support, and grants for community-led beneficial fire programs.
+This law establishes a program within the Department of Forestry and Fire Protection to support community-led beneficial fire programs, including training and grants for California Native American tribes and other local organizations.

 What This Bill Does